andreaskaris/blog/docs/networking/bpf-and-tcpdump.md

 So far, so good and straight forward.
 We look at Byte 23 and check if the IP protocol number is 1.
 Before that, we check the ethernet header in Byte 12 and make sure that we are using IP.

-### tcpdump's "inconsistent" BPF expression compiler

-I sometimes find myself in situations where tcpdump's filters do not work the way that I would expect them to.
-In those situations I often simply run tcpdump in line buffered mode (`-l`) and pipe the output into `grep` to find what I am looking for.
-Particularly the VLAN filter has quite often given me some headaches in the past.
+### Differences when filtering on the wire versus reading from a packet capture file

 Depending on the tcpdump version in use, your provided expression might be compiled slightly differently.
 What's more, there is a difference between the bytecode that is compiled for live packet captures on interfaces and for the bytecode that is compiled for filtering packet capture files.
 Earlier, we looked at the `icmp` filter.
 We will now see what happens when we filter for a VLAN number with the `vlan` filter.

 The [Wikipedia article about EtherTypes](https://en.wikipedia.org/wiki/EtherType){target=_blank} lists the EtherTypes for VLANS: for 802.1q the value is `0x8100`, for Q-in-Q we would expect to see `0x88A8` and for double tagging `0x9100`.
 We expect